kalnajslab-org/LPC-analysis/README.md

 `figures/figure2_differential_distribution*.png`

-One bar-histogram subplot per episodic measurement, showing dN/dD (# cm⁻³ per nm) vs. diameter (log-log axes), titled with that measurement's start date/time.
-For each measurement, dN/dD is computed from the *totals* (summed counts over summed sampled volume across the measurement's rows), not a row-by-row average.
+One bar-histogram subplot per episodic measurement, showing dN/dD (# cm⁻³ per nm) vs. diameter (log-log axes, x-limited to 300-30,000 nm), titled with that measurement's start date/time.
+For each measurement, the bar height is computed from the *totals* (summed counts over summed sampled volume across the measurement's rows), not a row-by-row average; each bar also carries an error bar showing the standard deviation of that bin's per-row dN/dD values within the measurement (row-to-row spread, not uncertainty on the total-based average).

 The panel grid is always 4 columns wide with just enough rows for the number of measurements, capped at 24 panels per figure